kevinmcgrady/Clips/README.md

 # Clipz

-A video application where users can upload and share their clips
+A video application where users can upload and share their clips using Angular, Firebase, Tailwind and Web Assembly

 ### Features